Harrods 9ct Yellow & White Gold 1928

-This is the original dial which has been restored to the very highest standards by our dial restorers which are considered to be the best in the UK.
+This is the original dial which has been restored to the very highest standards by our dial restorers who are considered to be the best in the UK.

 The Watch Case

-The high quality, original, 9ct white and yellow gold case is in the classic 1920s art deco style and is of a sleek design, being quite low in profile.
+The high quality, original, 9ct white and yellow gold case is in the classic 1920s ‘art deco’ style and is of a sleek design, being quite low in profile.
 It is also beautifully made and highly attractive.
-The design and quality of workmanship are excellent, as is the use of white and yellow gold.
-It is also in almost flawless condition with no scratches, dings or other signs of wear visible to the naked eye, which is quite amazing considering the age of this watch.
+The design and quality of workmanship is excellent, as is the use of white and yellow gold.
+It is in almost flawless condition with no scratches, dings or other signs of wear visible to the naked eye, which is quite amazing considering the age of this watch.
 This, along with the condition of the movement, leads us to believe this watch has been very carefully owned and very lightly used.